Wells Fargo Propel American Express® Card review

 What credit score do I need?

-1. On the Wells Fargo Propel American Express Card site, click Apply Now.
+- On the Wells Fargo Propel American Express® Card site, scroll to the bottom of the page and click Apply Now.

-2. If you’re a Wells Fargo customer, sign in to your online account.
-If you’re not yet a customer, click Continue.
+- If you’re a Wells Fargo customer, sign in to your online account.
+Otherwise, click Continue.

 I got the card.
 Now what?